Flur/distributed-systems/README.md

 - run master in sbt with ports ```run 8080 8082 8084```
     - first arg is port for http server
     - second arg is socket port for secondary
-    - third arg is socket for another secondary
+    - third arg is socket for another secondary \

+    HTTP API
+    - GET on '/' - list of all messages on master
+    - POST on '/' with json body ```{"text": "message"}``` - replicate message to all secondaries
+    - POST on '/writeConcern' with json body ```{"text": "message", "writeConcern": 3}``` - replicate message to all secondaries with write concern

 **Scala Secondary**
 - goto master folder ```cd master```